reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 >
 > Refs can be useful when interfacing with imperative third party APIs or in certain, limited use cases like the one mentioned above, but generally we recommend you use them sparingly.

+To recap, components may contain a mix of controlled and uncontrolled data.
+When designing a component, it is important to decide which type of data each property will be. **Controlled** properties are often easier to _write_, but they can require more effort to _use_ as they place the burden of state management on the parent component. **Uncontrolled** properties are often easier to _use_, but they may require special consideration about how to properly update after the component has been created.

+There are a couple of options for resetting an uncontrolled component's state.
+Which one is best depends on the component you are writing.
+Here is a rough guide:
+1. To reset _all internal state_, use the `key` attribute.
+2. To reset _some internal state_, watch for changes in a special property (e.g. `props.id`).
+3. Otherwise, consider falling back to an imperative instance method called with a `ref`.

 ## What about memoization?

 Another thing we've seen derived state used for is memoization.
 This isn't necessarily bad, but there are reasons you may want to avoid it.
 Hopefully the above examples illustrate that there is a certain amount of complexity inherent in using `getDerivedStateFromProps`.
 This complexity increases with each derived property.
 For example, if we add a second derived field to our component state then our implementation would need to separately track changes to both: